 “Judge nothing, you will be happy.
 Forgive everything, you will be happier.
 Love everything, you will be happiest.” – Sri Chinmoy

 Recently I’ve been thinking about times when we are judgmental of others.
-Why does it take so long to recognise that if we are judging others there is a little part of us that wants to be more or less like them?
+Why does it take so long to recognize that if we are judging others, there is a little part of us that wants to be more or less like them?

 Social Media is a hot bed for it!
 It makes me wince to think about what it must be like growing up with Facebook!
 I am so grateful for not having it in school or at University!

 Almost never do we insult our friends directly in their face.
-Instead, we choose to pass judgement, snigger and eye roll to each other behind peoples ‘facebook’ walls – or – we share passive aggressive photo quotes and status updates.
+Instead, we choose to pass judgment, snigger and eye roll to each other behind peoples ‘facebook’ walls – or – we share passive-aggressive photo quotes and status updates.

 If you didn’t grow up like I did then you don’t know, and if you don’t know it’s probably better you don’t judge. – Junot Diaz

-I feel like I am in the early stages of a personal journey, stripping away the layers of should’s, conformity, doubts and lack of self belief in order to live a life aligned with my own inner peace and truth; and sharing my thoughts publically through writing and on social media has been a huge step for me on this journey.
+I feel like I am in the early stages of a personal journey, stripping away the layers of should’s, conformity, doubts and lack of self-belief in order to live a life aligned with my inner peace and truth; and sharing my thoughts publically through writing and on social media has been a massive step for me on this journey.

 At first, I took it personally, felt my initial default reaction to shrink and feel ashamed of writing ‘self-help’ nonsense and felt a return to a sense of unworthiness; who do I think I am anyway?

-But slowly, I started to realise, that behind every criticism and judgment is their inner self-screaming their insecurities.
+But slowly, I started to realize, that behind every criticism and judgment is their inner self-screaming their insecurities.

-Anyone who publically or privately pokes fun at, judges or criticise something or someone, are in fact, paradoxically, revealing their insecurities to the world.
+Anyone who publically or privately pokes fun at, judges or criticize something or someone, are, paradoxically, revealing their insecurities to the world.